Interstate 99: Designation and Bald Eagle Mountain

 I-99 was extended northeastward to meet I-80 northeast of Bellefonte following the completion of the Bald Eagle–State College segment.
 The connection was made by way of the preexisting Mount Nittany Expressway and another, unnamed limited-access highway connecting the State College bypass to the Bellefonte area.
 The portion of the latter highway north of the PA 26 interchange was originally built in the 1970s as a two-lane freeway connecting Pleasant Gap to I-80.
 At the time, it was designated solely as PA 26.
 It was widened to four lanes in 1997.
 The piece connecting the PA 26 freeway to the Mount Nittany Expressway was completed in 2002.
 US 220 was rerouted via US 322 and the new road, and the old alignment of US 220 north of US 322 was designated US 220 Alternate (US 220 Alt.) on May 30, 2003.
 This extension, however, did not include an interchange with I-80, resulting in I-99 terminating at an at-grade intersection with Musser Lane just before reaching I-80.

-Further north, one short segment of two-lane highway remained between Lawrenceville, Pennsylvania, and Presho, New York, almost entirely within New York.
+Farther north, one short segment of two-lane highway remained between Lawrenceville, Pennsylvania, and Presho, New York, almost entirely within New York.
 In the early 2010s, 5 mi of new freeway was constructed to connect the existing freeway segments.
 This provided through traffic with a continuous freeway from Williamsport, Pennsylvania, to Corning, New York, and removed traffic from the overburdened two-lane section of US 15, which was retired to county route status as CR 115.
 On June 27, 2014, New York Governor Andrew Cuomo announced that the interstate-grade US 15 freeway from the Pennsylvania border to I-86 in Corning was officially signed as I-99.

+In November 2024, AASHTO approved extending the northern segment 62 mi south from the New York state line to I-180 in Williamsport, running entirely concurrently with US 15.
+On July 30, 2026, this signage was officially unveiled.